meteorologytoday/plots-A-Hierarchy-of-Global-Ocean-Models-Coupled-to-CESM1/README.md

 # Information
 This project contains the code files to generate scientific figures in the paper.

 Hsu, T. Y., Primeau, F. W., & Magnusdottir, G. (2022).
 A Hierarchy of Global Ocean Models Coupled to CESM1.
+Journal of Advances in Modeling Earth Systems.

 # Requirement